marekdano/vanilla-js-app/PRESENTATION.md

 [Slide 1]()
 This short presentation is about the superpowers which come with vanilla JavaScript and HTML5.

 My days in the office are a constant struggle with the established development practices and methodologies.
-I spend spending substantial amount of time on configurations, ceremony, settings things up.
+I spend spending substantial amount of time on configurations, ceremony, settings things up, copying and pasting someone else's configuration files because mine just won't work.
 I'd rather write code.

 [Slide 2]()
+Let's have a look at `Hello World` application, generated with Angular CLI.
 A look at the amount of config files in an average application is revealing.
-Look at ./node_modules and tell me, how many of these you recognize and can tell what they do.
+I wish I could tell what each one of those libraries in `./node_modules` does and why it is needed.

 [Slide 2]()
 It seems that our coding practices are primarily driven by needs of enterprise applications, while not all our applications or websites are enterprise applications.

-> I also feel that by blindly jumping into frameworks and build tools I think less, I learn less, and in the end I understand less.
+> I feel that by blindly jumping into frameworks and build tools I think less, I learn less, and in the end I understand less.

 I'm using frameworks and build tools daily.
-But I'm also feeling that maybe the additional complexity which they inevitably bring in, is not always justified?
+But I feel that maybe the additional complexity which they inevitably bring into the picture, is not always justified?

 ## MC Checkout Applet
 [Slide 4]()
-A revealing moment for me was a little project while at MasterCard.
+A revealing experience was a little project while at MasterCard.
 I was asked to refactor a checkout applet, a small wizard of 3 pages.
 It was built with variety of tools and frameworks.
 Redistributable bundle was 1.5 MB gzipped.
-Back in 2003 I was working on patient registration system for large hospital.
+Back in 2003 I was working on patient registration system for hospitals in the Netherlands.
 Major application, and it was 10 MB in total.

 I rewrote this applet using Vanilla JS (tm).
 It did the same, it looked the same.
-It was nicely componentized, employed a little MVC controller architecture for good separation of concerns.
+It was componentized, it used a simple MVC architecture for good separation of concerns.
 The redistributable was 25kB gzipped.
-It loaded in a snap
+It loaded in a snap.

 ## How did the frameworks come about
 [Slide 5]()